AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-hands-on-with-iceberg-dremio-laptop.md

 ## Environment Setup

 Before diving into the data lakehouse setup, let’s ensure your environment is ready.
 We’ll use **Docker**, a tool that allows you to run applications in isolated environments called "containers."
-If you’re new to Docker, don’t worry—this guide will walk you through each step!
+If you’re new to Docker, don’t worry: this guide will walk you through each step!

 ### Step 1: Install Docker